oaviad/codelab/codelab.md

 ``` gradle
 testInstrumentationRunner "androidx.test.runner.AndroidJUnitRunner"
 ```

-In your app's top-level build.gradle file, you need to specify these libraries as dependencies:
+Positive
+: <strong>Note</strong>: To learn more about <strong>Espresso Setup Instructions</strong>, you can read [here](https://developer.android.com/training/testing/espresso/setup).

 ## Espresso Test Recorder

 Positive
 : The Espresso Test Recorder tool lets you create UI tests for your app without writing test code.
 By recording a test scenario, you can record your interactions with a device and add assertions to verify UI elements in particular snapshots of your app.
 Espresso Test Recorder then takes the saved recording and automatically generates a corresponding UI test that you can run to test your app

 To start recording a test with Espresso Test Recorder: